There is a secret about longevity, living a long time. The secret is simple: The longer you live, the longer you live!

 Do you invest in stocks?
 Bonds?
 Keep your money in the bank?
 Increased life expectancy is extending the time needed for our retirement funding, making sure our money lasts as long as we do has become the new “mantra” of the Baby Boomers.

-Many types of annuity products are available, even those who just pay interest (yield) which are similar in structure to bank CDs.
-However, the real benefit of annuities is the income provision, income that can pay for any time period, even lifetime.
+Many types of annuity products are available, even those who pay interest (yield), which are similar in structure to bank CDs.
+However, the real benefit of annuities is the income provision, income that can pay for any period, even a lifetime.

-The questions often asked is “What happens to the money in an annuity if a person dies early?
+The question often asked is “What happens to the money in an annuity if a person dies early?
 Does the annuity company keep the money?”

-The answer is no, it is an old wive’s tale that insurance companies profit from an early death.
-The unused portion of the annuity is simply refunded to the named beneficiary.
-Funds are always accounted for, it is the law.
+The answer is no; it is an old wive’s tale that insurance companies profit from an early death.
+The unused portion of the annuity is merely refunded to the named beneficiary.
+Funds are always accounted for, and it is the law.

 Consider letting an insurance company be responsible for your important long-term safe and secure retirement income.
 Safety and security is their first and foremost goal.

 One last tip: shop around for the best rates; rates can often be based on age, and numerous options exist.